-FastComet is one the trendiest web hosting companies these days.
+FastComet is one of the trendiest web hosting companies these days.
 They have more than 45,000 customers from 83 countries, over nine years of experience in system administration, and they’ve been providing public cloud hosting services since 2013.
 FastComet has a very high rating on HostAdvice, thanks to their high reliability, excellent 24/7 support, affordable pricing, easy usability, and fantastic features.

 FastComet joined our Ninja Community in 2017 and we are delighted that since then they’ve become one of our biggest partners.
 Now, it’s time to share the story about how BitNinja brought a new era to their business.